What about executive physical examinations?

 do you have artery disease? look at the arteries

-A heart calcium scan, with the proper equipment and technique, is much more sensitive than risk calculators (6).
+A heart calcium scan, with the proper equipment and technique, is much more sensitive than risk calculators (6) and stress tests.

 There are two good non-invasive ways to assess how much plaque is in the arteries: CT calcium scores and ultrasound.
 The problem with CT scans is that they are currently being done by many hospitals with older sub-standard equipment.
 When the CT detection ring moves around the patient's chest too slowly, because the coronary arteries are in motion with every heart beat, pictures of the arteries can be blurred by "motion artifact."
 So these slower CT heart scans are not as sensitive in detecting calcium as the Electron Beam CT (EBCT) with no moving parts, which captures images at the speed of light.
 These old out-dated CT machines are (like stress tests and executive physicals) often giving high-risk patients a false sense of security by the telling them their arteries are OK, when their actual calcium scores are much higher.